-5. Use Other People’s Videos
+5. Using Other People’s Videos

 Going back to point number one – using content provided to you by others can have its place.
 For instance, you might send a video to a new client to explain how you use (and how they can use) a tool like eMoney in their financial planning journey.
 However, that eMoney video is not going to sell your services for you.
-The most effective videos will consist of YOU talking to your site visitors.
+The most effective videos will consist of you talking to your site visitors.

-6. Keep Great Ideas on Inside Pages
+6. Keeping Great Ideas on Inside Pages

 You should put your best and most compelling ideas on your home page.
 Longer home pages are effective because a visitor gets a good summary or snapshot of whether you’re worth investing the next 5-15 minutes of their time.
 If you hide your ideas, you may not gain their interest.
-For instance, this advisory firm has a whole page (that you have to click through 3 pages to get to) about the specific niche they serve.
-This should be on their homepage.

 It’s good to let visitors know how deep your expertise is, but doing so at the expense of a core offering or focus is not good marketing.
 The best businesses find a simple way to promote their best features and services.
-Focus on that ONE core area and the rest will fall in place.
+Focus on that ONE core area and a niche and the rest will fall in place.
 Claim a focus, then build value and confidence in that.

-9. Have More Than Five Main Pages
+9. Having More Than Five Main Pages

 Most advisory firm’s websites have an average visit duration of just over 1 minute.
 Keep it simple and easy to navigate.
-Large navigation menus take away whitespace, aren’t mobile friendly, and scare away website visitors.
+Large navigation menus take away whitespace, aren’t mobile-friendly, and scare away website visitors.
 There’s no reason you need to tell your message with more pages than this.

 Try this formula for your website navigation- answer these questions and you’re site is complete:

-- What We Do (what’s your core expertise and what are the benefits?)
+- What We Do (What’s your core expertise and what are the benefits?)

-- How We Help (your approach or process – a diagram works well here)
+- How We Help (Your approach or process – a diagram works well here)

-- Who We Help (a simple description of who you help most and why)
+- Who We Help (A simple description of who you help most and why)

-- Why We Do It (your passion and purpose count)
+- Why We Do It (Your passion and purpose count)

-The example below makes your eyes work hard.
-Again, you have a very limited amount of time to get your point across to site visitors.
+You have a very limited amount of time to get your point across to site visitors.
 Don’t make them work hard.
 AT ALL.
 People will abandon a website very quickly if they are frustrated by any part of it, including difficulty reading or seeing the writing.

 11. Not Mobile-Friendly

 Again, don’t make it difficult for people to decipher your message.
 This example shows how distracting it can be when you have too much going on.
 Once you’ve created your brand, you should stick with the color scheme developed by your branding expert or logo designer.
 A website palette should consist of three primary colors and one or two background colors.
 Our design guide can help you with this, too!